Yetenol/Cheat-Sheet/powershell/encryption.md

 # PowerShell encryption
-The data is encrypted using the Windows Data Protection API (DPAPI). <br>
+- The data is encrypted using the Windows Data Protection API (DPAPI).
-Only the **SAME USER ON THE SAME MASHINE** can decrypt.
+- Only the **SAME USER ON THE SAME MASHINE** can decrypt.

-# Sicherer Text vs Verschlüsselter Text

 # Eingabe eines sicheren Texts
 1. Consoleneingabe